nowei/TetrisBot/README.md

 mean = [0, 0, 0, 0, 0, 0]
 p_c = [0, 0, 0, 0, 0, 0]
 p_sigma = [0, 0, 0, 0, 0, 0]
-sigma = 0.1
+sigma = 0.5
 physics = false
 ```

 Then you can simply run `train.py` and it will save weights.
+Although it might be worthwhile to save the run information into a file using `&> [file name]`.

 ## Params for running the scripts
 ### Save locations